 For this recipe I used Oggs as an egg alternative.
 If you don’t have Oggs, you can use aquafaba or oat milk.
 Of course, any kind of vegan milk will work just as good.

 – 250ml oat milk

-– butter or oil for frying the pancakes (optional)
+– vegan butter or oil for frying the pancakes (optional)

-Make the batter by adding all in the ingredients in a bowl.
-Mix by hand or with a hand mixer.
+Make the batter by adding all the ingredients in a bowl.
+Mix with a hand mixer.
 It should take a minute to make the batter.
 Let it rest while the frying pan is heating, at low to medium heat.
 You can leave the batter in the fridge if you want to, including overnight.

 Repeat with the rest of the pancakes.
 The secret to them rising beautifully is keeping them over low heat.
 I say low to medium because, during cooking, I would adjust the temperature.
 It can be different on your hob, so, make a test with one at low heat.
 If it doesn’t cook, rise the temperature to medium and lower it back when the pan is getting hot.
 It takes a bit of time, so use a big pan to cook more at a time.

 To make sure I don’t rush them, I use the timer.
 This also allows me to do something else in the kitchen while the pancakes are cooking without fearing that I will burn them.

 Do you like pancakes?
 What are your favourite flavours?